MehdiKhiatiDS/MehdiKhiatiDS.github.io/_posts/2019-11-18-Coriolis-Upwelling.md

 ---
 layout: post
-title: You Don't like cold water dont't!
+title: You Don't like cold water dont't you!
 subtitle: Coriolis & Upwelling effect simplified
 ---